-Changes for Food and Grocery Prices Amidst Covid-19
+Changes for Food and Grocery Prices Amidst COVID-19

 Maybe you’ve noticed a change in food prices during COVID-19.
 If you run a restaurant or work in the CPG biz, there’s a good possibility you experienced price changes firsthand.
 Or maybe you’ve even seen this on your grocery bill.